cbepxbeo/page-viewer/README.md

  }
 ```

-### Generating a Vew without Binding from a collection using an index and an element.
+### Generating a View without Binding from a collection using an index and an element.
 ```swift
 let collection: [Int] = [1,2,3,4,5]